Monash, Australian Capital Territory: Canberra Islamic Centre

 Monash is also home to the Canberra Islamic Centre and Australian National Islamic Library, first opened in 1993.
 The centre, on Clive Steele Avenue, holds regular prayers and a full-time Imam was appointed in 2010.
 The public library holds more than 30,000 titles.

 Bureau of Meteorology station

 Monash is the location of the Bureau of Meteorology's Tuggeranong weather station.
 This station also records air quality.

+Shops

+There is a small collection of local shop buildings at the corner of Barraclough Crescent and Cockcroft Avenue.
+There are plans for a childcare centre here.

+A July 1984 planning report noted that the Monash shops were expected to begin trading later in 1984.